-Command Stations and how to create easy home organization to keep your home clutter free.
+Command Stations are an easy way to create organization to keep your home clutter free.
 Organization is easy if you follow these simple tips.
+This post has been updated since it originally appeared in 2015.
+I hope you’ll be able to find a few ideas that you can use for your family to make life easy.

 Today I thought we would discuss organizing your home life with the use of Command Stations.
 When our children were small, there was no “Pinterest” or even blogs to gather great ideas and help us organize all the papers that came home from school, etc.